West Yorkshire is packed with wonderful things to see, do and experience. How many can you tick off before you hit 25?

-What’s great about VR-Immersion is that it works solo or with friends.
-The advanced Virtual Reality headsets and experiences at Black Dyke Mills mean you can have an unforgettable day out on your own, or you can choose to share your adventure with your chums.
+What’s great about VR-Immersion is that it works whether you’re solo or with friends.
+The advanced VR headsets and experiences at Black Dyke Mills mean you can have an unforgettable day out on your own, or share your adventure with your chums.
 You’ll don HTC Vive headsets and be given a quick induction into how to use them before you’re left to your own devices.
-After that, you can choose from a range of games suitable for both beginners and experts, whether you want to box, survive in a haunted house of horrors or go climbing.
+After that, you can choose from a range of games suitable for both beginners and experts, whether you want to box, survive in a haunted house or go climbing.

 Celebrate at West Indian Carnival

 If you haven’t experienced Leeds West Indian Carnival before, now is the time.
 This has been a vital and vibrant part of the region’s culture for over half a century, celebrating the heritage, dance and food of the large West Indian population in Leeds.
-You can follow the parade with its colourful costumes and imaginative floats as it winds its way through the streets, or just drop by for music, noise and celebration Potternewton Park.
+You can follow the parade with its colourful costumes and imaginative floats as it winds its way through the streets, or just drop by Potternewton Park for music, noise and celebration.
 It’s also the ideal time to try some fabulous food – curry goat, jerk chicken and dumplings are a must.